 Green Glue is different than the rest of the products I’ve listed here because it’s essentially the work of a single manufacturer.
-Still, the company makes it in various sizes, from 5-gallon buckets to 28-ounce tubes (linked above), so you can use the product as an acoustic sealant as well.
+Still, the company makes it in various sizes, from 5-gallon buckets to 29-ounce tubes, so you can use the product as an acoustic sealant as well.
 I’ve written reviews for a lot of their other products in this article:

 4. Resilient Sound Channels

 As I’ve previously stated, resilient channels are the primary way to decouple your drywall from the internal structure of the building.
 Basically, they’re just another way to improve the noise-blocking abilities of your walls and ceilings.
 However, these pieces of sheet metal are by no means a necessary addition to your soundproofing projects.